microsoft/Microsoft-365-Defender-Hunting-Queries/Campaigns/cypherpunk-exclusive-commands.md

 # Cypherpunk remote execution through PSEXESVC

-This query was originally published in the threat analytics report, *XXX*.
+This query was originally published in the threat analytics report, *Cypherpunk ransomware leaves wake of tampered AVs*.

 Cypherpunk is a human-operated ransomware campaign named after the unusual *.cypherpunk* extension given to encrypted files.